Breast Cancer Histopathology Classification using CBAM-EfficientNetV2 with Transfer Learning: Conclusion

 \section{Conclusion}

-In this study, we propose a Hybrid EfficientNetV2 models integrated with CBAM, Self-Attention, and Deformable Attention mechanisms for breast cancer histopathology classification.
-The EfficientNetV2-XL model, with approximately 208 million parameters and the inclusion of the CBAM module, offers a more efficient and accurate solution compared to previous state-of-the-art models like VGG16 + VGG19, which have around 282 million parameters.
-This reduction in parameters enables faster training and reduced memory consumption, allowing the model to be trained on an RTX 4060 GPU with 8GB of memory.

-The Hybrid EfficientNetV2-XL + CBAM and previous SOTA VGG16 + VGG19 model achieved superior accuracy, however EfficientNetv2-XL has F1-Score of 98.31 and Hybrid VGG16 + VG199 has 97.95\% ,therefore EfficientNetV2-XL + CBAM outperforms other models in both accuracy and computational efficiency.
+CBAM-EfficientNetV2-XL achieved superior accuracy of 99.01\%, therefore EfficientNetV2-XL + CBAM outperforms other models in accuracy.
 By leveraging attention mechanisms, the model effectively focuses on critical regions of histopathological images, making it well-suited for real-time clinical diagnostics.
-These results demonstrate that the proposed model surpasses the performance of previous state-of-the-art models, highlighting its potential for real-time clinical deployment.
+These results demonstrate that the proposed model surpasses the performance of previous state-of-the-art models.
 Future work may adapt the model to other datasets and further expand its clinical applicability.